ur-whitelab/exmol/README.md

 ## Counterfactual Generation

 Our package implements the Model Agnostic Counterfactual Compounds with STONED to generate counterfactuals.
 A counterfactual can explain a prediction by showing what would have to change in the molecule to change its predicted class.
-Here is an eample of a counterfactual:
+Here is an example of a counterfactual:

 > This package is not popular.
 If the package had a logo, it would be popular.